55 Dreamy Italy Bucket List Items You Should StealItaly

 Spend a summer living in Cinque Terre or along the Amalfi Coast.

 Coastal Italy in the summer–it may be crowded, but it’s also stunning.
+Our first two visits to Cinque Terre were both far too short (and also impacted by rainy weather and train strikes).

 I fully expect that this Italy bucket list will continue to grow–even after a combined several months traveling through Italy, we still feel like we have barely scratched the surface.
 Here’s to continuing to explore!